MrCarpenter24/Calico-Voice-Assistant/README.md

-# **Calico Voice Assistant Skills [NEEDS REVISED]**
+# **Calico Voice Assistant**

 Calico is a modular and extensible skill-based framework designed to work with the powerful open-source [Rhasspy 2.5](https://rhasspy.readthedocs.io/en/latest/) voice assistant.
 It provides a robust structure for creating complex, conversational skills that can manage their own state, handle multi-turn dialogues, and perform actions on your system.

-This project was developed and tested on an Ubuntu 24.04.2 LTS environment using the Rhasspy 2.5.11 Docker container.
+This project was developed and tested in Ubuntu 24.04.2 LTS and is currently undergoing testing in Raspberry Pi OS (Bookworm).

 ## **About The Project**